This post has been updated for 2021

 The most commonly found green diamonds are "skin stones."
 This essentially means that only the surface of the diamond contains a green hue as result of exposure to weaker levels of radiation (Alpha.)
 Often, such stones lose the intensity of their hue as they are cut and polished, and sometimes they may even lose their color completely.

-On the other hand, stronger levels of radiation (such as Beta and Gamma) tend to permeate deeper into the stone’s body, resulting in diamonds with a much richer color and uniformity.
+On the other hand, stronger levels of radiation (such as Beta and Gamma) tend to permeate deeper into the stone’s body, resulting in green diamonds with a much richer color and uniformity.
 These are the types of green diamonds that are sought after by investors.
-It should be noted that due to their lack of supply and extreme rarity (Beta and Gamma irradiated diamonds constitute only 0.1% of all green stones found), the value of such diamonds could be astronomical rivaling that of the great reds, blues, and pinks.
+It should be noted that due to their lack of supply and extreme rarity (Beta and Gamma irradiated stones constitute only 0.1% of all green diamonds found), the value of such diamonds could be astronomical rivaling that of the great reds, blues, and pinks.

 As is the case with all colored diamonds, green diamonds are in part assessed based on the intensity of their hue ranging from light green and fancy light green, to fancy deep green and fancy vivid green.
 Moreover secondary color modifiers of green diamonds include yellow, brown, gray, and in rare instances even blue.

-How Secondary Color Modifiers Affect Green Diamond Value
+How Do Secondary Color Modifiers Affect Green Diamond Value?

 As investors and diamond enthusiasts, you already know that the most rare and highly valued fancy colored diamonds are those that exhibit only one color at its purest form, without any modifiers.
 Further, as the intensity of a diamond’s color saturation increases, so will its value.